 The Special Educational Needs Governor is: Mrs Wendy Neale.

-If you have any complaints about the special educational provision for your child, or about special educational needs provision generally, please speak to the Headteacher, Mrs Clare Andrew, or to any member of the Governing Body.
+If you have any concerns about the special educational provision for your child, or about special educational needs provision generally, please contact the school to speak to Mrs Andrew, who will be more than happy to help.

 Cambridgeshire Local Offer